Bobbie R. Allen: Origin of the Aviation Safety Reporting System

 In 1966 – twelve years before the Aviation Safety Reporting System (ASRS) was launched – Allen, as Director of the Bureau of Aviation Safety, was advocating the use of computers and the concept of non-punitive incident reporting.

 In a November 1966 speech at a Flight Safety Foundation seminar in Madrid, Allen stated:

 We must find a way of moving this raw material for accident prevention to the processing machine....
 What is it, then, that stands in the way of communicating this incident information to the appropriate governmental agency for processing?
 Repeatedly, when this question is asked, one hears the reply-FEAR: fear of litigation; fear of regulation; fear of punitive action."

-At a 1968 SMU speech in Dallas Texas, Allen again spoke of using computers for accident prevention:
+At a 1968 SMU speech in Dallas, Texas, Allen again spoke of using computers for accident prevention:

 We intend to exploit its memory and data retrieval capabilities to the maximum extent possible, not only in after-the-fact learning from past history but in safety projections for the future....
 We in the Board are endeavoring to define and apply the lessons learned from accident investigations and special safety studies using to the extent possible electronic computers to identify those subtle and elusive common denominators in accident causation.
 In this increasingly important task, we welcome the on-going cooperative efforts of all concerned in the aviation community."

-By mid 1968, due to declining health, Allen had stepped down as Director, but continued efforts to overcome the industry’s reluctance to participate.
+By mid 1968, due to declining health, Allen had stepped down as Director, but continued efforts to overcome the industry's reluctance to participate.
 In his role as Special Assistant to the Director, he dedicated much of his time promoting the project.
 He traveled extensively, wrote documents, gave speeches, and often communicated with industry leaders.

 On a December 3, 1969, internal Airlines for America meeting, ARINC (Aeronautical Radio Incorporated) reported to the membership that a majority of the airlines surveyed, had chosen not to participate in the program.
 After receiving this news, Allen would share the results with NTSB leadership and although they thought there would soon be acceptance, implementation would be stalled for years.

 In December 1974, two years after Allen's death at age 50, TWA Flight 514 would crash into a Virginia mountaintop.
 After investigators learned that similar circumstances had occurred on a United Airlines flight just six weeks earlier a scramble ensued to overcome the public's outcry and in May 1975, the FAA announced the inauguration of a confidential, non-punitive incident reporting scheme.
 In January 1978, final design review of the system would begin, and the system would be called the Aviation Safety Reporting System.

-Allen's work in the mid– to late 1960s laid the groundwork for NASA's Aviation Safety Reporting System, yet due to his untimely death, most people in the aviation community know little about his contributions.
-The concepts he envisioned and promoted, which are in use today are the very basis and foundation of the Aviation Safety Reporting System.
+Allen's work in the mid- to late 1960s laid the groundwork for NASA's Aviation Safety Reporting System.
+His concepts were the basis of the Aviation Safety Reporting System.